WomenAndTech/WomenAndTech/README.md

 ## 5\.
 Posting!

-When creating a post or interview the following must be included:
+When creating a post or interview consider using the following:

-### 1. A Publish Date
+### 1. Publish Dates
   If you want your post to show up in the Archives/Past Interviews section, you must give it a publish date and 'Publish' it.

-  > Posts are ordered by publish date, so even if the date is in the future they will show up.
+  _Posts are ordered by publish date, so even if the date is in the future they will show up._
-  > * If you don't want your post to show up yet, save it as draft
+  __If you don't want your post to show up yet, save it as draft__

-### 2. A Featured Image
+### 2. Featured Images
   If you want a custom image to show up in the Archives/Past Interviews section, add a 'featured image' to your post or interview.
 You do this when creating the post itself.
 On the righthand side there should a _Featured Image_ section with an option to set a featured image.
 Upload one or choose it from the media library, change its title and description attributes for SEO/screen reader purposes, and click Set As Featured Image.
 Then save the details you've just entered.

-  > * Featured images are 1px x 2px
+  __Featured images are 380px x 260px__

+### 3. Excerpt for Archives
+  The Archives/Past Intrviews section shows a list of past and upcoming posts and can optionally display an excerpt or message about that content.
+To add this to the list, you'll find an _"Archive Excerpt"_ WSYWIG editor in the post/interview.

+  __The maximum number of characters for this section is about ~250.
+Longer excerpts will either break or be hidden from the page

+### 4. Author
+  Double check that this select box at the bottom of the post is set to the correct author.
+It will default to you but you may be adding content for another contributor.

+### 5. Categories / Tags
+  These currently aren't used for the front or backend.
+Feel free to add them or not.